geoalgo/slurmpilot/README.md

 * TBD: chain of jobs

 **DONE**
+* medium: add support to add cluster from CLI
 * medium/high: script to install cluster (ask username, hostname etc)
 * high: support defining cluster as env variable, would allow to run example and make it easier to explain examples in README.md
 * medium: dont make ssh connection to every cluster in cli, requires small refactor to avoid needing SlurmWrapper to get last jobname